 - The character encoding used in the input file.
 Valid values are:

-ASCII character encodings.
+character encodings.
 The character encodings used in the ANSI and ASCII code pages are different.

 - The type of floating-point format that is used in the input file.

 - An indication that data compression is used for the input file.
 Valid values are:

 This should only be set to On if the file was created with data compression.